DeMonA1/Shop/README.md

 ## [About e-mail](https://github.com/DeMonA1/MyBlog__Django/blob/main/README.md#dart-settings)

- docker run --it --name redis -p 6379:6379 redis
-In this app we used Redis for the recommendation system.
-First of all for that, you have to add Redis settings to settings.py file:
-REDIS_HOST = 'localhost'
-REDIS_PORT = 6379
-REDIS_DB = 1

 1. For internalization of your app, you should add LANGUAGE constant to settings.py file specifying languages which available for app.
 If this parameter is not defined, app will be available in all the languages that Django is translated into.
 Example: